jfrog/SwampUp2021/SU-304-DevOps-Automation-with-Artifactory/doc/Lab3.md

 - Modify the dependecy versions
 - Build the Docker image in a CI like environment using JFrog CLI
 - Upload the build information to Artifactory
-- Upload the artifacts to Artifactory
 - Promote the Docker image to a production grade repository
-- Download the Docker image

 ## Build the gradle project - build 2